 If you’re thinking about buying a house and you’re exploring your financing options, make sure that you explore whether you should go through bank financing or owner financing.
 There’s already a lot written about bank financing, so this blog post is meant to give you the other side of the coin, to talk about why owner financing makes sense in Texas.

 But it’s not the only way to buy a house, there’s also seller financing (also called “owner financing”).
-That’s when the sellers agrees to not to take the full purchase price for the house right away but instead takes the money over a period of years.
+That’s when the seller agrees to not to take the full purchase price for the house right away but instead takes the money over a period of years.
 In effect, they are acting like a bank, accepting partial payment over time until you’ve paid off what you owe.

-So you might be wondering, “Why does owner financing makes sense in Texas?”
+So, you might be wondering, “Why does owner financing makes sense in Texas?”

 Here’s our answer…

-There are 3 main reasons why owner financing makes sense in Texas:
+There are 3 main reasons why owner financing makes Sense in Texas.

 First, it can allow buyers to get into a home faster.
 Owner financing can sometimes be useful if a buyer does not have the credit score available to get a mortgage loan, or if they cannot afford mortgage payments that a bank might require.
 With seller financing, the owner may not require clean credit or high payments, allowing buyers to get into a home faster when they may not be able to do so with bank financing.

 Second, it provides flexibility to both the buyer and the seller.
 A bank uses fairly traditional terms: You’ll pay so much money as a down payment, then the rest paid back over time – either as a fixed rate or variable rate mortgage.
 But a seller and a buyer may find different terms that they agree to that aren’t as rigid.
 In fact, some agreements can become very creative and flexible for both parties!